 The Panel's policy function also balances efficiency for acquirers with protection for shareholders.
 Accordingly, recommendations for law change often include proposals for improving the disclosure of information to, and processes for, shareholders.
-The Panel's role in Code company schemes came about after the Panel recommended law changes to provide for that role.6
+The Panel's role in Code company schemes came about after the Panel recommended law changes to provide for that role.5

 The most significant improvements to the efficiency of the Code have occurred already with a number of class exemptions having been granted and several significant rounds of technical amendments to the Code having been made since the Code came into effect in 2001.
-The Panel will continue to undertake law reform initiatives whenever problems in the takeovers market are identified.
+The Panel will continue to undertake law reform initiatives whenever changes in the takeovers market are identified.

 There are two main influences on the number of exemptions considered by the Panel.
-These are the level of Code-regulated transactions (with more transactions raising the possibility of more exemption applications),7 and the extent to which improvements to the drafting of the Code reduce the need for exemptions to accommodate innovative transaction structures or one-off circumstances.
+These are the level of Code-regulated transactions (with more transactions raising the possibility of more exemption applications),6 and the extent to which improvements to the drafting of the Code reduce the need for exemptions to accommodate innovative transaction structures or one-off circumstances.

 The Panel measures the achievement of the Efficiency impact in two ways.
-The first measure is the extent to which there is a reduction in the number of exemptions granted (see the graph on page 13, below).
-There will be occasional highs and lows relating to market specific or transaction specific circumstances, and this is particularly apparent in the 2010 year when just three exemption applications related to 32 of the 65 exemptions granted.
+The first measure is the extent to which there is a reduction in the number of exemptions granted (see the graph below).7 There will be occasional highs and lows relating to market specific or transaction specific circumstances, and this is particularly apparent in the 2010 year when just three exemption applications related to 32 of the 65 exemptions granted and in 2017 a single exemption application resulted in an exemption for 81 applicants who had each potentially inadvertently breached a rule of the Code.
 However, the number of exemptions granted is expected to trend down.

-6 19 August 2008 Recommendations on Schemes and Amalgamations Involving Code companies.
+5 19 August 2008 Recommendations on Schemes and Amalgamations Involving Code companies.

-7 But note that the correlation between transaction levels and exemptions applied for is not precise, as the graph on page 12 shows.
+6 But note that the correlation between transaction levels and exemptions applied for is not precise, as the graph on page 11 shows.
 There is only a loose correlation between the number of transactions and the number of exemptions sought, but the driver of the number of exemptions tends to be the extent to which the market innovates in terms of transaction structures, in ways that the Code's strict rules inhibit.
-Another driver of exemption activity is dealing with past breaches of the Code which require a technical exemption to enable a mitigating action.

-8 Each exemption that has been granted from a Code rule is counted for the purposes of measuring the impact.
+7 Each exemption that has been granted from a Code rule is counted for the purposes of measuring the impact.
 Note that an application for exemption can cover several different aspects of a transaction that require exemptions from the Code.
 Hence, it is relatively common for the Panel to grant several exemptions in response to an application.
 The notice which gives effect to the Panel's decision may therefore contain several exemptions.
 For these reasons, the graph shows fewer exemption notices than the number of exemptions granted.
 Note that, also for the purposes of measuring the impact, exemptions to amend previously granted exemptions are not counted, since they generally relate to an oversight in or change from the original exemption.

-Number of exemptions granted
+Number of exemptions granted - Year to 30 June

 The second measure for the Efficiency impact is the extent to which participants in an on-line survey find the processes for exemptions and for No-objection Statement applications for Code company schemes to be satisfactory.
-This is depicted in the graph below.
+This is depicted in the graphic below.